TheLittleTrain-cosmic/Cosmic-Envoy-Timer/README.md

 # Installation
 To install this mod, follow these steps:
-1. Get the latest version either from [building it yourself](https://github.com/TheLittleTrain-cosmic/Cosmic-Envoy-Timer/blob/master/README.md#building-from-source) or the [releases](https://github.com/TheLittleTrain-cosmic/Cosmic-Envoy-Timer/releases)) page
+1. Get the latest version either from [building it yourself](https://github.com/TheLittleTrain-cosmic/Cosmic-Envoy-Timer/blob/master/README.md#building-from-source) or the [releases](https://github.com/TheLittleTrain-cosmic/Cosmic-Envoy-Timer/releases) page
+2. Install and install the latest version of Forge for Minecraft 1.8.9 (Get it [here](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.8.9.html))
-2. Place `EnvoyTimer-1.0.jar` in your `.minecraft/mods` folder
+3. Place `EnvoyTimer-1.0.jar` in your `.minecraft/mods` folder